-In an attempt to improve the accessibility of the methodology to applied researchers, I provide an overview of relative distribution methods in this article and I present software that makes the methodology available in Stata.
+In this article I provide an introduction to relative distributions methods, discuss issues that are relevant for estimation, and present software that makes the methodology available in Stata.
 The software - called reldist - can be used to estimate and plot the relative density function (relative PDF), a histogram of the relative distribution, or the relative distribution function (relative CDF).
-Furthermore, it computes relative polarization indices, distributional divergence measures, as well as descriptive statistics of the relative data, and it supports the decomposition of the relative distribution by adjusting for location, scale, and shape differences, or for differences in covariate distributions.
-Estimation of standard errors and confidence intervals is provided for all quantities, including support for complex samples.
-I tried to make the software as versatile as possible, while at the same time maintaining user friendliness, for example, by following official Stata's standards in terms of syntax, output, and stored results.
+Furthermore, it computes relative polarization indices, distributional divergence measures, as well as descriptive statistics of the relative data, and supports the decomposition of the relative distribution by adjusting for location, scale, and shape differences, or for differences in covariate distributions.